 According to the National Heart, Lung, and Blood Institute of the NIH, you can get started with an exercise program if you are generally healthy.
 However, you should check with your healthcare provider first if you are over 50, have a heart condition or another health condition, or have a family history of heart attacks.

 Avoiding Tobacco Use

-Smoking can increase your risk for hypertension, not to mention heart disease, stroke, cancer, and other conditions.
-A study published in the journal of the AHA, “Hypertension,” found that normotensive smokers who quit smoking for a week reduced their blood pressure by nearly 4 points systolic and 2 points diastolic.
+Smoking can increase your risk for hypertension, not to mention heart problems, hypertensive crisis, stroke, cancer, and other conditions.
+A study published in the Journal of the American Heart Association (AHA), found that normotensive smokers who quit smoking for a week reduced their blood pressure by nearly 4 points systolic and 2 points diastolic.
 Avoiding chewing tobacco and secondhand smoke can also lower blood pressure or risk for hypertension.

 Getting Enough Sleep

 Sleep is more than just a luxury or an escape.
 It is a necessary component of a healthy lifestyle if you want to lower risk for conditions including diabetes, obesity, heart disease, and blood pressure.
 Even a night of sleep deprivation can interfere with your body’s ability to control blood pressure, and being chronically short on sleep can increase hypertension risk.

 Many adults fall short of their recommended amounts of sleep, but you can take steps to get adequate shut-eye.

 - Be sure your bedroom is dark, quiet, and cool.

 - Avoid phone, computer, and TV screens 30 minutes before bed.

 - Use a health coach that also tracks sleep.